Someone commented on a recent article I made… and they asked:

 The problem is exacerbated by the fact that guys don’t want to talk about this – with friends, their partner, or even their doctor.
 So there’s more shame involved.

-This causes more anxiety, worry, overthinking, and thus, making things worse.
+This causes more anxiety, worry, and overthinking, and thus, making things worse.

 Men classified with probable premature ejaculation self-reported3